 Download the survey result below.

-- The results of a national pupil survey on internet use will be released on 3 February 2017 ahead of Safer Internet Day, taking data from over 60 schools and 19,000 pupils
+- The results of a national pupil survey on internet use have been released, taking data from over 60 schools and 19,000 pupils

 - Primary-aged pupils are most frequently using tablets and smartphones to access the internet